 As the nation’s rate of pancreatic disease continues to climb, Cleveland Clinic’s Pancreas Clinic rises to the challenge of diagnosing and treating pancreas-related diseases.
-The Pancreas Clinic, part of Cleveland Clinic’s Digestive Disease Institute (DDI), specializes in multidisciplinary, patient-centered treatments and innovative research for all types of pancreatic diseases and disorders.
+The Pancreas Clinic, part of Cleveland Clinic’s Digestive Disease and Surgery Institute (DDSI), specializes in multidisciplinary, patient-centered treatments and innovative research for all types of pancreatic diseases and disorders.

 Our clinic unites specialists from across Cleveland Clinic, including pancreatic surgeons, gastroenterologists, radiologists, anesthesiologists, psychologists and oncologists from Taussig Cancer Institute, when needed, who together work to customize the best possible treatment for patients and give them improved quality of life.
 This collaboration also means that patients get the care they need right away, rather than waiting for separate appointments with various specialists.